gabriwl165/python-web-framework/README.md

         "POST": process_request
     })
 ```
-We're adding a new request handler to all POST requests into `/hello_world`
+We're adding a new request handler for all POST requests to `/hello_world`.
 ```python
 {
     **request.body,
     'hello': 'back'
 }
 ```
-This piece of code is unpacking the request body dictionary and adding a new field with `'hello': 'back'`.
+This piece of code unpacks the request body dictionary and adds a new field with `'hello': 'back'`.

-But, there's a problem (always has), our `Response` class does not handle so well responses with bodies, so we need to make a brief fix.
+However, there's a problem (there always is): our `Response` class doesn't handle responses with bodies very well, so we need to make a quick fix.
 ```python
     def __str__(self):
         # ...